ellenrapps/Woobu-Autonomous-Drone/README.md

 As shown in the video (https://ellenrapps.com/wp-content/uploads/2024/05/20240505_090109.mp4) provided, the current set-up has hardware issues.
 These issues are the reason that I won't be sharing all of the hardware set-up.
 However, I am sharing all the code as the code is working.
 The code itself shows connections between Raspberry Pi Pico and MPU6050, and Raspberry Pi Pico and 4 Motors.
 A jpg file is also provided on how the code is organized.
 Note: Put the index.html file inside templates folder.

-As mentioned, this work is in progress.
-It will be some time though that I'll come back to this project as I have to work on another project that pays my bills.

 If you want to support this project, support my work via Bitcoin donation: bc1qrxl9f0vjue2r6ckujh8qv05j2cqt343muszwgf